-LMS integrations connect your LMS platform to other tools in your organization’s technology stack.
+LMS integrations connect your LMS platform to other tools in your organization’s technology stack, such as your association management system (AMS) or video conferencing tools.
 These integrations allow data to transfer automatically between your systems, ultimately streamlining your team’s workflows, eliminating information silos, and driving more informed decision-making.

 For example, a union providing workplace safety training and industry certifications to members might integrate its LMS with its membership software, compliance platform, and payment processing systems to create a more intuitive and streamlined learning environment.